Ozkazanc1991/Project1/README.md

 # Project-1 Stock Market Analysis and Trends.

+# Download the PPTX to view the PPTX.

 ***SUMMARY:***
 In this project, we will be analyzing trends that take place on the NASDAQ over a 5 year time-period.
 We will be looking at data from 2019 - 2024.